sirpeas/react-typescript-starter/webpack/README.md

 Create `src` and `config/webpack` directories.
 Second directory will contain 3 files for webpack configuration.
 Webpack will be configured in JavaScript.

+8. `npm i -D html-webpack-plugin clean-webpack-plugin mini-css-extract-plugin babel-loader style-loader css-loader file-loader url-loader`

-8. Configure `Webpack` for your needs, install needed loaders, check example.
+Configure `Webpack` for your needs, install needed loaders, check example if you need help.

-9. Start coding in React on Typescript
+9. Start coding in React on Typescript :)